Pennsylvania State University-Penn State Brandywine

 ROI Score: 59/100 · Below Average Value

 Penn State Brandywine scores 59 (Below Average Value), a number complicated by its position as a commuter Penn State branch campus where many students transfer to University Park after two years.
-The headline data: $15,208 in-state tuition, $22,585 net price, $25,000 median federal debt, and ten-year median earnings of $63,435 - the highest 10-year earnings number of any school in this batch.
+The headline data: $15,208 in-state tuition, $22,585 net price, $25,000 median federal debt, and ten-year median earnings of $63,435 - the highest 10-year earnings number of any school in our dataset.
 Debt-to-earnings of 0.573 and payback of 8.1 years are both healthy.
 The score is dragged dramatically by completion rate of just 25.98%, which reflects the campus's role as a transfer feeder rather than a four-year degree producer; many students who 'don't complete' at Brandywine in fact transfer and graduate from Penn State University Park.
 Earnings premium of 31.5% and repayment rate of 79.3% are both strong.
 Brandywine's small 1,223-student campus offers tightly focused engineering, IT, and business programs that feed into greater Philadelphia and Penn State's broader pipeline.
 As of 2024-2025 Scorecard data, Brandywine is structurally better than its 59 score suggests once you adjust for the transfer dynamic.

 The data raises concerns about Pennsylvania State University-Penn State Brandywine